Police: Parade shooting suspect contemplated 2nd shooting

 HIGHLAND PARK, Ill.
 (AP) — The man charged with killing seven people at an Independence Day parade confessed to police that he unleashed a hail of bullets from a rooftop in suburban Chicago and then fled to the Madison, Wisconsin, area, where he contemplated shooting up an event there, authorities said Wednesday.

-The gunman turned back to Illinois, where he was later arrested, after deciding he was not prepared to pull off a shooting in Wisconsin, Lake County Major Crime Task Force spokesman Christopher Covelli said at a news conference following a bond hearing.
+The suspect turned back to Illinois, where he was later arrested, after deciding he was not prepared to pull off a shooting in Wisconsin, Lake County Major Crime Task Force spokesman Christopher Covelli said at a news conference following a hearing where the 21-year-old man was denied bond.

+The parade shooting left another American community — this time affluent Highland Park, home to about 30,000 people near the Lake Michigan shore — reeling.
+More than two dozen people were wounded, some critically, and hundreds of marchers, parents and children fled in a panic.

+Covelli said it did not appear that the suspect had planned another attack in Wisconsin, but fled there, saw another Independence Day celebration and “seriously contemplated” firing on it.
+The assailant had ditched the rifle he used in Illinois, but he had another rifle and about 60 more rounds with him, according to Covelli.

+Police later found his phone in Middleton, Wisconsin, which is about 135 miles (217 kilometers) from Highland Park.

+For hours before his arrest, police warned that the gunman was still at large and that he should be considered armed and dangerous.
+Several nearby cities canceled events including parades and fireworks.

-Lake County Assistant State’s Attorney Ben Dillon said in court that the gunmam “looked down his sights, aimed” and fired at people across the street, killing seven and wounding more than two dozen.
+Lake County Assistant State’s Attorney Ben Dillon said in court that the gunman “looked down his sights, aimed” and fired at people across the street.
 He left the shells of 83 bullets and three ammunition magazines on the rooftop.

-The parade shooting left another American community — this time affluent Highland Park, home to about 30,000 people near the Lake Michigan shore — reeling.
-Hundreds of marchers, parents and children fled in a panic.

-Some of the wounded remain in critical condition, Covelli said, and the death toll could still rise.
+Some of the wounded remained hospitalized in critical condition, Covelli said, and the death toll could still rise.

+Lake County State's Attorney Eric Rinehart said he planned to bring attempted murder and aggravated battery with a firearm charges for each individual hurt.

+“There will be many, many more charges coming,” he said at a news conference, estimating that those charges would be announced later this month.

 Questions also arose about how the suspect could have skirted Illinois' relatively strict gun laws to legally purchase five weapons, including the high-powered rifle used in the shooting, despite authorities being called to his home twice in 2019 for threats of violence and suicide.

-Police went to the home following a call from a family member who said Robert E. Crimo III was threatening “to kill everyone” there.
-Covelli said police confiscated 16 knives, a dagger and a sword, but said there was no sign he had any guns at the time, in September 2019.
+Police went to the home following a call from a family member who said Crimo was threatening “to kill everyone” there.
+Covelli said Tuesday police confiscated 16 knives, a dagger and a sword, but said there was no sign he had any guns at the time, in September 2019.

 Police in April 2019 also responded to a reported suicide attempt by the suspect, Covelli said.